agent18/agent18.github.io/_posts/2017-08-19-determining-the-value-system(5).markdown

 There are a couple of aspects that need to be dealt with here on.
 Namely, what is the *action* we are expected to take, can we also extrapolate the action just like we extrapolate the *emotional stimulation*?
 What does it mean to us that the 'time of availability of emotional stimulation is for a small period', for a given scenario as observed in the *'tearing up' section*?

-#### Time of feeling
+#### **Time of feeling**

 I guess it is easy to imagine that the time of feeling is small owing to how our brain is.
 Heuristics work on availability, when other things are "available" it is easier for it to move on.
 I don't know why.
 Despite the fact that I cry for a minute, the next minute I am almost back to normal.
 It has short term emotional memory.
 I guess this part needs to be looked at a little more deeply and clearly.
 More on the next post.

-#### Action
+#### **Action**

 Having seen that we can extrapolate the importance of a life, from visually stimulated tasks, we ask ourselves, what about the action then?

 It is no doubt the action that needs to be taken is to save the baby from drowning.
-If there are 4 scenarios, that have different emotional responses owing to the fact that some are *visually stimulated* and some are not, and  with the same impact ; if the emotional response/ importance of the scenario can be assumed to be the same for all 4 scenarios, then why should the fucking aravind action be any different.
+If there are 4 scenarios, that have different emotional responses owing to the fact that some are *visually stimulated* and some are not, and  with the same impact ; if the emotional response/ importance of the scenario can be assumed to be the same for all 4 scenarios, then why should the action be any different?

-#### Partial Summary
+#### **Partial Summary**
 - Important to us = baby drowning
 - Baby drowning => high emotional stimulation
 - High Emotional stimulation also found as in the "Tearing up section"